Devs (TV series)

 Devs is an American science fiction thriller television miniseries created, written, and directed by Alex Garland.
 It premiered on March 5, 2020, on FX on Hulu.

-Lily Chan (Sonoya Mizuno) is a software engineer for Amaya, a quantum computing company run by Forest (Nick Offerman).
-Lily soon becomes embroiled in the mysterious death of her boyfriend, who died on the first day of his new job at Devs.
 The series explores themes related to free will and determinism, as well as Silicon Valley.
 It received generally positive reviews, with critics praising its imagination, cinematography, acting, and soundtrack.

+Synopsis

+Lily Chan is a software engineer for Amaya, a quantum computing company run by Forest.
+Lily soon becomes embroiled in the mysterious death of her boyfriend, who died on the first day of his new job at the Devs team at Amaya.